sampath-ch/validating_zero_snr/README.md

 To understand why the models behave differently, we use a diagnostic probe to monitor the internal network activations.

 1. **Run Diagnostic Probe:** Execute `python mean_brightness_channel.py`.
 This script intervenes in the forward pass by applying an artificial mean shift to the pure input noise.
 It hooks into the UNet's mid-block to measure activation sensitivity and calculates the multiplier effect on the predicted initial image brightness (x0).

+## Downloads & Resources

+This repository contains the fine-tuned LoRA weights, dataset, and metadata necessary to reproduce the experiments and qualitative results discussed in the technical report.

+### Model Weights (LoRA)
+Both models were fine-tuned with a rank of $r=64$ and $\alpha=64$ targeting the UNet attention layers (`to_k`, `to_q`, `to_v`, `to_out.0`).
+To run inference, load the respective base models and inject these LoRA weights.

+* **[Fixed Zero-SNR Model Weights ($v$-prediction)]https://drive.google.com/file/d/18MTQkT2J5js1s92iJ1CwSL3NnFQuYMwj/view?usp=sharing**
+  * *Base Model:* `ByteDance/sd2.1-base-zsnr-laionaes5`
+  * *Description:* The improved model trained with a Zero-Terminal SNR schedule, $v$-prediction, and trailing DDIM timesteps.
+Capable of rendering pure pitch-black dynamic ranges.
+* **[Flawed Baseline Model Weights ($\epsilon$-prediction)]https://drive.google.com/file/d/1JCZgo2WTNcHo_0KA-jNCuueM1w7mkM_a/view?usp=sharing**
+  * *Base Model:* `Manojb/stable-diffusion-2-1-base`
+  * *Description:* The standard baseline model constrained by low-frequency signal leakage.
+Exhibits the characteristic "gray-shift" mathematical anomaly.

+### Dataset
+The training and validation sets are sourced from the Astronomy Picture of the Day (APOD) archive.

+* **[APOD Metadata & Data Links] https://drive.google.com/file/d/1aKSi2N0gsoJukpiYtrE3wwAbxnGNiA21/view?usp=sharing**
+  * *Instructions:* Here is the link to the data file containing the Gemini-optimized captions and image identifiers.
+To actually download the 3,400 high-resolution images, download this file and use it in combination with the provided `get_data` script in this repository.